-Since December 31, 2019, the spread of COVID-19 has severely impacted many local economies around the globe.
-In many countries, including Canada and the United States, businesses are being forced to cease or limit operations for long or indefinite periods of time.
-Global stock markets have also experienced significant volatility.
-Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
+Since December 31, 2019, the spread of COVID-19 severely impacted many local economies around the globe.
+In many countries, including Canada and the United States, businesses were forced to cease or limit operations for long or indefinite periods of time.
+Governments and central banks responded with monetary and fiscal interventions to stabilize economic conditions and continued to do so.
+Central banks in developed countries have only recently begun to indicate that monetary policy may become more restrictive in 2022 and beyond.

 The COVID-19 pandemic has affected the Company's business both positively and negatively.
-The Company's secure remote access technology has benefited from the requirements to telework.
-Sales of MobiKEY© subscriptions and related enabling devices have increased and will continue to be reflected in the financial results for 2021 and beyond.
+The Company's secure remote access technology initially benefited from the requirements to telework both in government and business.
+Some of these increase in MobiKEY users have not been renewed.